Mariana of Austria: Second regency: 1679–1696

 Her replacement was Maria Anna of Neuburg, one of 12 children whose family reputation for fertility made them popular choices for royal marriages.
 Of her sisters, Maria Sophia married Peter II of Portugal, while Eleonore was the third wife of Leopold I, Holy Roman Emperor.
 Maria Anna was aunt to future emperors Joseph I and Charles VI, making her an ideal choice for the Austrian faction.
-However, Charles was by now almost certainly impotent, his autopsy later revealing he had only one atrophied testicle.
+However, Charles was by now almost certainly impotent, his autopsy later revealing he had only one, atrophied, testicle.

 As his health declined, internal struggles over the succession became increasingly bitter, leadership of the pro-French faction passing to Fernández de Portocarrero, Archbishop of Toledo.
 In 1690, Spain joined the Grand Alliance in the Nine Years' War with France.
 It declared bankruptcy again in 1692 and by 1696, France occupied most of Catalonia; Mariana retained power with the support of German auxiliaries under Maria Anna's brother Charles Philip, many of whom were expelled after Mariana's death.
 She died on 16 May 1696 at the Uceda Palace in Madrid, at the age of sixty-one, probably from breast cancer.

 Legacy

 In 1668, Mariana approved the establishment of a Jesuit mission under Diego Luis de San Vitores and Saint Pedro Calungsod on a series of islands the Spanish referred to as the Ladrones, which were renamed the Mariana Islands in her honour.

 The Portrait of Mariana of Austria painted by Diego Velázquez was commissioned by Philip and is the only known full-length painting of her.
 The original is in the Prado Museum in Madrid; a copy was sent to her father Ferdinand and is held by the Kunsthistorisches Museum in Vienna.
-She also appears as a detail in Velasquez' masterpiece Las Meninas which features her daughter Margaret Theresa.
+She also appears as a detail in Velázquez's masterpiece Las Meninas, which features her daughter Margaret Theresa.